 Satisfy Your Competitive Nature

 People who excel in sales are often highly competitive and get a real kick out of smashing their targets.
-However, this satisfaction is only part of the reward; Large companies often use competitions to motivate their top sales staff.
+However, this satisfaction is only part of the reward; Large companies often use competitions to motivate their top sales staff with prizes.

 Be in Charge of Your Destiny